Advocacy Update Archive

 Explore Small Housing’s suite of resources, designed to inform and support gentle density ambitions.

-BCREA’s Government Relations Quarterly is a new publication.
+BCREA’s Government Relations Quarterly can be subscribed to here.
 Attention REALTORS®: no need to subscribe, as you are automatically included on the distribution list!
 Check out the archive here.

 Feel free to share the Advocacy Update with others.
 The most recent version of the Advocacy Update is also available on BCREA Access (login required).